Welcome to the new Navitent!

 So...how to make diet changes enjoyable.

-Tell us what you thought of the video when you have finished.
+Tell us how helpful you found the video when you've finished watching it.
 Wipe that crumb off your mouth while you're at it.

 Let's begin by listing the foods you love and WILL NOT give up in the space provided.